Welcome to University College Dublin.

 UCD Student Advisers provide support to students throughout their university experience.

 If you are a national of a non-EEA country, you are required to register with the Garda National Immigration Bureau each academic year.
 You may only register with the GNIB after you have completed registration at UCD, paid your fees and collected your student UCard.
-Special evening registration sessions with the GNIB are organised by UCD International.
-Following your registration with UCD, please visit UCD International reception if you wish to sign up for an evening session and for information on the documents required.
-For further information please visit www.ucd.ie/international
+Special evening registration sessions with the GNIB are organised by UCD Global.
+Following your registration with UCD, please visit UCD Global reception if you wish to sign up for an evening session and for information on the documents required.
+For further information please visit http://www.ucd.ie/global/

-Your Students’ Union Graduate Officer for 2016-2017 is Cian Casey.
-As Graduate Officer, Cian is responsible for providing assistance with issues relating to both your education and welfare.
+Your Students’ Union Graduate Officer for 2019/20 is Conor Anderson.
+As Graduate Officer, Conor is responsible for providing assistance with issues relating to both your education and welfare.
 He has office hours on both Belfield and Smurfit campuses which can be found on the Students’ Union website, please feel free to pop down to meet him during those times.
 He can also be contacted by phone (01 716 3113) or email (firstname.lastname@example.org).
-Cian would love to hear any ideas you have for events and campaigns for the year and would encourage you all to be involved in the Students’ Union by attending the various events the SU hold on campus and by becoming class representatives this year.
+Conor would love to hear any ideas you have for events and campaigns for the year and would encourage you all to be involved in the Students’ Union by attending the various events the SU hold on campus and by becoming class representatives this year.
 Please join the SU Postgraduate Facebook Page to keep up to date with the Students’ Union as well as each other.

 Please see www.ucd.ie/commuting for further information on transport options.